If you’re interested in becoming a judge, read on to learn more about how to do so!

 While some attorneys may be offered judgeships after having as little as two years of legal experience, most states require judges to have at least 10 years of legal practice experience.

-Local judges often run in elections in order to be appointed, while federal judges are chosen by people in power.
+Local judges often run in elections to be appointed, while federal judges are chosen by people in power.
 The President of the United States, and the members of their house, nominate judges to the Supreme Court, court of appeal, and district court before they are confirmed by the Senate or Congress.

 While judges are often associated with serving sentences and striking their gavels, their roles are much more complicated than this.
 There are five main tasks judges undertake in each case: